Autofill Help

 Credits

-Modified versions of the following packages are used in Autofill:
+The following packages are used in Lightning Autofill:

-- Snarkdown by Jason Miller – This is used to parse the latest news in Markdown format and render it as HTML.
+- Marked by Christopher Jeffrey β This is used to parse some content in Markdown format and render it as HTML.